Technical documentation for startups is like planning to build a house.

 It is good to require explicit references in the tech specs to encourage a team to think about backward compatibility and migration when changing public-facing APIs or modifying database schema, for example.

-This approach does not work very well for complex components because they are scattered throughout the documents repository.
-A document describing the architecture should be used to define the function in a centralized location and update it when changes are made.
+This method does not work well for complex components because they are spread throughout the documentation repository.
+Use an architecture document to define their function in a single, centralized location, and update it whenever changes are made.

 Documents defining your software architecture expose the various components and their interactions as well as how they can be modified.
 When implementing new features, it serves as a reference for what is already available and how to use it.